Ed’s Green Bean Casserole Recipe

-In the end, we took a 1970’s kitchen, and not only updated it, but utilized the space to its fullest potential and put together the perfect kitchen design for them.
-We had the best time working with Bettina and Steve and they were very happy with the kitchen and service they received.
+Ultimately, we took a 1970s kitchen, and not only updated it but utilized the space to its fullest potential and put together the perfect kitchen design for them.
+We had the best time working with Bettina and Steve and they were very happy with the kitchen and the service they received.

 See our full newsletter here.